 Overall we’ve kept it simple.
 It can adapt and change as she gets older but it is a perfect tween study desk for now.

 I will mention one more clever addition and that is the power cord we found at Howard’s Storage World.
 It is not just an extension cord but has a cube on the end with multiple power sockets and even two USB sockets.
-It is perfect for her room where she needs to plug in devices for charging as well as her desk lamp.
+This is perfect for her room where she needs to plug in devices for charging as well as her desk lamp.

 Image from HSW website